mbatavia118/DS-5100-Group-Project/README.md

 ++++++++++++++++++++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++ ++++++++++++++++++

 Meeting 3/9/22
-- Coding Tasks
+Tasks
 	-Greg: incorporate mobility findings for question 1 into powerpoint and written report.
-	-Wenwei: binding mobility data to your nyt death and case data. plot it for question 2.
-Incorporate findings into powerpoint and written report.
+	-Wenwei: binding mobility data to your nyt death and case data.
+Incorporate methods into powerpoint and written report.
 	-Mariska: questions 3/4 with scatterplots.
 Incorporate findings into powerpoint and written report.
-	-Catherine: Using the dataset created by Wenwei binding mobility data + nyt data to create time series plots for mobility + cases, mobility + deaths (using dual axes?) to answer question 2 (How did mobility associate with death and cases?).
+	-Catherine: Using the dataset created by Wenwei binding mobility data + nyt data, create time series plots for mobility + cases, mobility + deaths (using dual axes?) to answer question 2 (How did mobility associate with death and cases?).
 Incorporate findings into powerpoint and written report.
 	-Mary: Create a visualization for question 3 (Was peak reduction in mobility the same for rural and non-rural counties?).
 Incorporate findings into powerpoint and written report.
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 Link to Powerpoint slides: